nonmodernist/dcda30970/content/blog/week-01.md

   caption="Construction of a Microsoft data center near San Antonio in 2023.
 Credit: Scott Ball / San Antonio Report"
 >}}

-At some point, you, the person reading this, get on your computer and use your internet connection to tell the Github servers to send you the data that makes up my website, and so much of the process happens again in reverse.
+At some point, you, the person reading this, get on your computer and use your internet connection to tell the Github servers to send you the data that I sent to them, and so much of the process happens again in reverse.

 None of this would be possible without physical infrastructure—buildings, cables, computer chips, screens, wires, and much, much more.

-Oh, and it all requires electricity, which gets into our houses, dorms, and data centers through other kinds of cables, after being generated at a power station somewhere nearby.
+And it all requires electricity, which gets into our houses, dorms, and data centers through other kinds of cables, after being generated at a power station somewhere nearby.
 The closest to us is the [Comanche Peak Nuclear Power Plant](https://en.wikipedia.org/wiki/Comanche_Peak_Nuclear_Power_Plant).
 It relies on water from Comanche Creek, stored in a nearby purpose-built reservoir, for cooling.
 This reservoir was renamed in 2022 to remove a derogatory slur for Native American women from its name.

 So what is "infrastructure," and why are we studying it?
 I find this explanation helpful in answering both of those questions: